dileepbc01/resume-analyser/README.md

 > **Note:** This application is currently in active development.
 Features and functionality may change.

-Resume Analyzer is an AI-powered SaaS tool designed to streamline resume analysis and job matching.
+Resume Analyzer is an AI-powered SaaS tool designed to Rank applicants resume along with a feedback.
 It leverages advanced language models to provide accurate insights, helping recruiters efficiently evaluate candidates.

 ## 🛠 Tech Stack